elnaramedia/Calculating-proportion-of-qualitatively-generated-themes/README.md

 # Calculating-proportion-of-qualitatively-generated-themes
+**Overview**
-We developed Python code to quantify the frequency of qualitatively generated overarching themes to determine how often those themes occurred in the data.
-It helps researchers not just report the number and title of the overarching themes, but also which theme was discussed more than others.
-It helps to understand what the priorities or main concerns were highlighted by the participants in your investigated topic.
+We developed a Python script to quantify the frequency of overarching themes identified through qualitative analysis.
+This tool helps researchers move beyond simply listing themes by showing how often each theme appears in the dataset.
+By doing so, it highlights which topics were most frequently discussed, offering insight into participants' priorities and main concerns related to the research topic.

-You can use the Python code to quantify both one-time collected data (e.g., interviews, focus groups, open-ended survey questions) and longitudinal qualitative data for each time unit you collected data (e.g., daily, weekly, monthly, semester, yearly).
+The Python script can be used with both one-time data collections (e.g., interviews, focus groups, open-ended survey responses) and longitudinal qualitative data collected across time (e.g., daily, weekly, monthly, semester, or yearly).

-Data
+**Data**
-The data used for this research is collected at the Polytechnic, Purdue University during Fall 2023 across ten weeks.
+The data used for this research were collected at Purdue University's Polytechnic during Fall 2023, spanning ten weeks.
 The data is not sharable.